 99% of the 4,200 graduates from the classes of 2010-2015 who responded to California University’s post-graduate survey are employed, continuing their education or serving in the military.

 Lt.
-Gen. Alan R. Lynn ’79 - Director of the Defense Information Systems Agency (DISA)
+Gen. Alan R. Lynn ’79 - Director of the Defense Information Systems Agency and commander of the Joint Force Headquarters-Department of Defense Information Networks.

-Aaron Walton ’68 - (retired) Senior Vice President of Highmark Inc. of Pittsburgh and a member of Board of Governors for Pennsylvania’s State System of Higher Education
+Aaron Walton ’68 - President of Cheyney University of Pennsylvania and (retired) Senior Vice President of Highmark Inc. of Pittsburgh.

 Cheyney University of Pennsylvania